-This indicator shows the percentage of households receiving general assistance and Temporary Assistance to Needy Families (TANF).
+^{} This indicator shows the percentage of households receiving general assistance and Temporary Assistance to Needy Families (TANF).
 It does not include Supplemental Security Income (SSI) or Supplemental Nutrition Assistance Program (SNAP) benefits.

 Money available for child care subsidies through the Virginia Department of Social Services has become harder to come by.
 Every Western Tidewater locality has seen a sharp drop in the amount of children receiving childcare subsidies beginning in 2015.
 This trend continued in 2018.
 In 2019, Franklin, Southampton, and Suffolk all saw increases in the number of children receiving child care subsidies.
+In 2021, data has not been updated for the state of Virginia.